awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state.md

 Some of the tasks you can automate using State Manager, to run on schedules you specify, include:
 + Bootstrap instances with specific software at start\-up
-+ Download and update agents on a defined schedule, including the SSM Agent
++ Download and update agents on a defined schedule, including SSM Agent
 + Configure network settings
 + Join instances to a Windows domain \(Windows instances only\)
 + Patch instances with software updates throughout their lifecycle